Remi Process Plant & Machinery Ltd Directors Report.

 FOREIGN EXCHANGE EARNINGS AND OUTGO:

-The Audit Committee comprises of Shri Ram Krishna Shriya, Shri Rajendra C. Saraf and Smt.
-Anita Bhartiya.
-RISK MANAGEMENT:
+The Audit Committee comprises of Mr. Ram Krishna Shriya, Mr. Rajendra C. Saraf and Mrs. Anita Bhartiya.

 The Company has laid down a risk management policy identifying Foreign Exchange Risk, Business Risk.
 The senior management team reviews and manages the foreign exchange risks in a systematic manner, including regular monitoring of exposures, proper advice from market experts.